Chapter 5 of 11

 The Transition You Must Make

 "Your job is no longer to do the work.
 Your job is to design the system that does the work.
 You're not a player anymore.
 You're the coach."
+Every hour spent documenting a process is an hour invested in multiplying your capacity.
+Every hour spent doing the work personally is an hour that produces linear output.

 What to Document

-Create playbooks for every repeatable process:
+Create playbooks for every repeatable process.
+Prioritize by frequency and criticality:

 Customer-Facing

-• Sales demo script
+• Sales demo script and objection handling

-• Customer onboarding checklist
+• Customer onboarding checklist by segment

-• Support escalation protocol
+• Support escalation protocol with SLA targets

-• Refund and cancellation policy
+• Refund and cancellation policy with authority levels

 • Enterprise negotiation guidelines